lukearcamo/lukearcamo.github.io/_posts/2023-10-01-jonathan-strange-mr-norrell-susanna-clarke.md

 ---
-title: "<i>Jonathan Strange & Mr Norrell by Susanna Clarke</i> by Susanna Clarke"
+title: "<i>Jonathan Strange & Mr Norrell</i> by Susanna Clarke"
 category: book-reviews
 tags: fantasy historical british multiperspective
 ---
 ★★★★☆ — Set in early-1800s England, the story is centered upon the two titular magicians who have opposing ideas about the way magic should be used.
-But a deal with a dangerous entity turns awry, they decide to enlist the help of an even more powerful mysterious person.
+But when a deal with a dangerous entity turns awry, they decide to enlist the help of an even more powerful mysterious person.

 <!--split-->